-3.4 Caveats to the guarantee of no null pointer errors
+3.6 Caveats to the guarantee of no null pointer errors

 The NonNull checker prevents null pointer errors in your code.
-In addition to the caveats for any checker (Section 2.6), there are two additional caveats:
+In addition to the caveats for any checker (Section 2.6), there is one additional caveat:

-• The NonNull checker assumes that assertions are enabled, so that no null pointer exception can occur in code such as assert x != null; ... x.f ....
+• The NonNull checker assumes that assertions are enabled, so that no null pointer exception can occur in code such as assert x != null; ... x.f ...

 If the JVM is run with assertions disabled, then a null pointer exception could occur.